elastic/elasticsearch/docs/internal/GeneralArchitectureGuide.md

 Index settings are always persisted.
 They can only be modified on an existing index, and setting values are persisted as part of the `IndexMetadata`.
 Cluster settings, however, can be either persisted or transient depending on how they are tied to [Metadata][] ([applied here][]).
-Changes to persisted cluster settings will survive server restart; whereas a change made to a transient cluster setting will be reset to its default value, or the `elasticsearch.yml` value, if the server is ever restarted.
+Changes to persisted cluster settings will survive a full cluster restart; whereas changes made to transient cluster settings will reset to their default values, or the `elasticsearch.yml` values, if the cluster state must ever be reloaded from persisted state.

 [Metadata]: https://github.com/elastic/elasticsearch/blob/v8.13.2/server/src/main/java/org/elasticsearch/cluster/metadata/Metadata.java#L212-L213
 [applied here]: https://github.com/elastic/elasticsearch/blob/v8.13.2/server/src/main/java/org/elasticsearch/cluster/metadata/Metadata.java#L2437